slopezpereyra/slopezpereyra.github.io/_posts/2025-11-08-OnNietzschesEssay.md

 should be viewed as a faculty not different in kind from the visual or the auditory systems.
 Nietzsche's claim that language is a lie is not different from the claim that, when seeing a moving object, we don't perceive a pure object but some impure elaboration of it.

 I don't mean to say that language does not have distinct and particular properties, but rather that the *kind* of relationship upon which Nietzsche bases his critique of language is not different from that of other human faculties.
-It follows from this that we should care about the fact that every word is a lie, in Nietzsche's sense, just as much as we should care about the fact that every visual perception is an illusion.
-Of course it is, but insofar as this «illusion» is what we denote by *real*, we must reckon that treating it as merely illusory is contradictory.
+We should care about the fact that every word is a lie, in Nietzsche's sense, just as much as we should care about the fact that every visual perception is an illusion.
+Of course it is, but insofar as this «illusion» is the only reality we know, we must reckon that treating it as merely illusory is contradictory.
+Borges' short story *Funes el memorioso* is an interesting mental experiment on the practical impossibility of a mind that does not base itself on «Nietzschean lies».

 Of course, one must understand that Nietzsche was arguing against a less flexible conception of science than the one we have today.
 Primitive science—say